-- 1. Students under the age of 21 are prohibited from possessing, distributing, or consuming alcohol. - 2.
-Students under the age of 21 are also prohibited from being in the presence of alcohol on campus (see note below), even if the individual(s) possessing or consuming the alcohol are of the legal age of 21, and are following all other guidelines.
+- 1. Students under the age of 21 are prohibited from possessing, distributing, or consuming alcohol. - Students under the age of 21 are also prohibited from being present where alcohol is being consumed, even if the individual(s) possessing or consuming the alcohol are of the legal age of 21, and are following all other guidelines.
 Presence is defined as being in the room, suite, vehicle, or other location proximal to the possession or use of alcohol. - 3.
 It is expected that underage students abide by local laws and ordinances related to alcohol, whether on or off campus.
-If it is determined that an underage student consumed alcohol at an off-campus location, he/she may be found in violation of this policy.
+If it is determined that an underage student consumed alcohol at an off-campus location, they may be found in violation of this policy.